telerik/blazor-docs/components/dialog/overview.md

 ## Predefined Dialogs

-Predefined Dialogs are styled substitutes to the standard confirm, alert and prompt dialogs.
-They are separate from the main Dialog component.
+Predefined Dialogs are styled substitutes to the standard browser dialogs - confirm, alert and prompt.
 [Read more about the Blazor Predefined Dialogs]({%slug dialog-predefined%}).

 ## Header

-The Dialog provides header customization.
+The Dialog allows header customization and gives the option to toggle the close button.
 [Read more about the Dialog Header]({%slug dialog-header%}).

 ## Action Buttons